 - How often do you test your backup processes?

-Here are five steps that you can take to protect your networks:
+Here are four notes that you can take to protect your networks:

 1. There are a large number of businesses that never back up data.
 Only 23% of SMBs are backing up their data daily, and only 50% are doing it weekly.
 Many issues can result in loss of data.
 You should back up data every day.

-2. Don't find out by mistake that your backup system isn't working properly, by then it's too late!
-It may seem like your data is being backed up normally, but check frequently if it is backing up the way it should be.
-In the age of BYOD make sure is following procedures to back up data on their laptops, iPads, etc.
+2. Don't find out by mistake that your backup system isn't working properly - by then it's too late!
+It may seem like your data is being backed up normally, but check frequently to ensure it is backing up the way it should be.

-3. Make sure virus and firewall protection are always enabled.
+3. Make sure virus and firewall protection is always enabled.
 Many companies either don't have virus protection installed or it's disabled.
 This could render their networks vulnerable to virus attacks from emails, spam, and data downloads.
-Corrupted files have the potential to bring your systems down or worse, spread to your customers through email.
-That could spell disaster for your reputation.
-Hackers are always looking for unprotected ports online utilizing malicious code or files.

-4. Watch for full server drives.
-Full drives can cause many problems, ranging from application crashes to sluggish email.
+4. Monitor your environment.
+Full drives and built-in logs, can cause many problems, ranging from application crashes to sluggish email.
 Diligent monitoring and maintenance can mitigate this risk.

 We now know IT system failures have very serious consequences for SMBs.
 We also know that they can avoid such failures by being proactive.
 As a result of so much uncertainty, many SMBs are turning to cloud and virtualization backup solutions to mitigate downtime.